 Communities magically get their water from a faucet.
 People don’t stop to think about what is in their drinking water.
-They also don’t know what safeguards are used to get safe drinking water to you and your neighbors.
+People don’t know what safeguards bring safe drinking water to you and your neighbors.

 A community generally pulls water from water wells or from a surface water source such as a lake or river.
 This water may have bacteria, viruses, chemicals, and other sources of contaminants that need to be removed.
 For more detailed information on contaminants and the types of water filters that remove them, visit our Types of Water Contaminants Removed by Reverse Osmosis page.

 Most water systems in the United States are very safe and are monitored for water quality.
 Each year, the community water system is inspected.
 The community water supply is required to provide a Consumer Confidence Report (CCR) about the quality of the drinking water provided.
 The CCR report is due on July 1st of each year and is usually mailed out to each water customer.
 People living in apartments or other types of rentals may need to contact the owner or management company for their rental.
 Also, you can request a CCR from the water utility directly.

 The CCR includes important information about your water quality that you should be aware of.
 This article will hit the parts of the report that you should pay attention to.

 The introduction includes the date and a brief introduction stating how the utility conformed to the EPA rules.